mahendrabairagi/DeeplensWorkshop/SageMakerImageClassification/ReadMe.md

 ![](images/sagemaker-to-deeplens-1.gif)

 Create notebook instance.
 Provide the name for your notebook instance and select an instance type (for example ml.t2.medium).
 Choose to create a new role or use an existing role.
-Choose Create notebook instance. ***GIVE Notebook Instance unique name e.g. imageclassiciation-name_date***
+Choose Create notebook instance. ***GIVE Notebook Instance unique name e.g. imageclassiciation-name-date***

 ![](images/sagemaker-to-deeplens-2.gif)